 Prior to joining the firm, Ms. Witt was a partner in the Atlanta office of a national law firm.
 Ms. Witt’s prior experience included the representation of regulated entities in business process and information technology outsourcing transactions.

-Ms. Witt was recognized in 2015 by Legal 500 US in the area of Technology/Outsourcing.
+Ms. Witt was recognized in 2020 by The Best Lawyers in America® for Privacy and Data Security Law.
+She was recognized in 2015 by Legal 500 US in the area of Technology/Outsourcing.

 Para ver esta biografía en español, presione aquí.